wcfrobert/fkit/doc/README.md

-`fkit.plotter.plot_MK(section)` - Plot moment curvature analysis results.
+`fkit.plotter.plot_MK(section, display_unit="none")` - Plot moment curvature analysis results.
 Returns the generated matplotlib figure.

 * section: fkit.Section object
   * section object defined by user
+* display_unit: str (OPTIONAL)
+  * Whether or not to show units.
+This is purely for visual display and does not change any of the backend calculations.
+Default is "none".
+  * "none": do not append any units
+  * "us": kips, inches, ksi
+  * "metric": N, mm, MPa

 <div align="center">
   <img src="https://github.com/wcfrobert/fkit/blob/master/doc/demo2.png?raw=true" alt="demo" style="width: 60%;" />
 </div>

-`fkit.plotter.plot_Icr(section)` - Plot cracked moment of inertia alongside moment curvature results.
+`fkit.plotter.plot_Icr(section, display_unit="none")` - Plot cracked moment of inertia alongside moment curvature results.
 Returns the generated matplotlib figure.

 * section: fkit.Section object
   * section object defined by user
+* display_unit: str (OPTIONAL)
+  * Whether or not to show units.
+This is purely for visual display and does not change any of the backend calculations.
+Default is "none".
+  * "none": do not append any units
+  * "us": kips, inches, ksi
+  * "metric": N, mm, MPa

 <div align="center">
   <img src="https://github.com/wcfrobert/fkit/blob/master/doc/Icr.png?raw=true" alt="demo" style="width: 60%;" />
 </div>

-`fkit.plotter.animate_MK(section)` -  Generate a folder in the user's current working directory containing pngs of each load step.
+`fkit.plotter.animate_MK(section, display_unit="none")` -  Generate a folder in the user's current working directory containing pngs of each load step.
 The pngs can then be stapled together to create a gif.

 * section: fkit.Section object
   * section object defined by user
+* display_unit: str (OPTIONAL)
+  * Whether or not to show units.
+This is purely for visual display and does not change any of the backend calculations.
+Default is "none".
+  * "none": do not append any units
+  * "us": kips, inches, ksi
+  * "metric": N, mm, MPa

 <div align="center">
   <img src="https://github.com/wcfrobert/fkit/blob/master/doc/demo.gif?raw=true" alt="demo" style="width: 60%;" />
 </div>

-`fkit.plotter.plot_PM(section, P=None, M=None)` - Plot PM interaction surface.
+`fkit.plotter.plot_PM(section, P=None, M=None, display_unit="none")` - Plot PM interaction surface.
 Returns the generated matplotlib figure.

 * section: fkit.Section object
   * section object defined by user
 * P: [float] (OPTIONAL)
   * list of axial demands for plotting
   * default = None
 * M: [float] (OPTIONAL)
   * list of moment demands for plotting (same length as P)
   * default = None
+* display_unit: str (OPTIONAL)
+  * Whether or not to show units.
+This is purely for visual display and does not change any of the backend calculations.
+Default is "none".
+  * "none": do not append any units
+  * "us": kips, inches, ksi
+  * "metric": N, mm, MPa

 <div align="center">
   <img src="https://github.com/wcfrobert/fkit/blob/master/doc/demo3.png?raw=true" alt="demo" style="width: 60%;" />